akash-karwande/namaste-dsa/README.md

 ## Module 1: Loops

-This module demonstrates three types of loops in JavaScript:
+This module demonstrates few important loops in JavaScript:

 1. **For Loop**: Executes a block of code a specific number of times.
    - Example: Logs the iteration number 5 times.